Agnieszka Pilchowa: Life in the interbellum

-was a sensation, mentioned multiple times in several sources as well as movies, such as Leonard Buczkowski's film Forbidden songs (1946).
+was a sensation, mentioned multiple times in several sources as well as movies such as Leonard Buczkowski's film Forbidden songs (1946).

 World War II and death

-Pilchowa's numerous activities were terminated in September 1939, after the joint Nazi and Soviet attack on Poland.
+Pilchowa's numerous activities were terminated in September 1939 after the joint Nazi and Soviet attack on Poland.
 Her prophecies became influenced by the horrific wartime reality and her visions were misunderstood by many, since they were regarded as too extravagant.
-In one session, she accurately foresaw outbreak of the war, also talked about Hitler's attack on the Soviet Union.
+In one session, she apparently foresaw the outbreak of the war and also talked about Hitler's attack on the Soviet Union.
 Since she mentioned it in late 1939 or early 1940, when the two powers were allied (see: Molotov–Ribbentrop Pact), those present protested.
-In response, Pilchowa said: I am just describing what I see.
+In response, Pilchowa said: "I am just describing what I see."

-During the same session, she saw a group of soldiers at the Brandenburg Gate, then a topographic map with miniature American and Japanese flags.
-Stanisław Hadyna, a witness of the session, asked then: What are you talking about?
-Are you saying that the Japanese-American war will complete the Polish-German war?
-This is absurd.
-Pilchowa did not answer, and kept on talking: I do not understand what it is.
+During the same session, she claimed to see a group of soldiers at the Brandenburg Gate, then a topographic map with miniature American and Japanese flags.
+Stanisław Hadyna, a witness at the session, then asked: "What are you talking about?
+Are you saying that the Japanese-American war will finish the Polish-German war?
+This is absurd."
+Pilchowa did not answer and kept on talking: "I do not understand what it is.
 I see something terrible.
 It is a giant mushroom, made of clouds, which is growing in the skies.
 Where is it?
-What is it?
-Then she opened her eyes widely and said that it was impossible: It will result in the death of the planet, she added.
+What is it?"
+Then she opened her eyes wide and said that it was impossible: "It will result in the death of the planet," she added.

-In another 1940 vision, Pilchowa said: I see large countries filled with hatred and violence, confined with barbed wire.
-I see burning bodies, the smoke of hellish fires cover the sky.
-I see a swastika rolling eastwards, which wants to crush the country of the pentagram in vindictive satisfaction.
+In another 1940 vision, Pilchowa said: "I see large countries filled with hatred and violence, confined with barbed wire.
+I see burning bodies, the smoke of hellish fires covers the sky.
+I see a swastika rolling eastwards that wants to crush the country of the pentagram in vindictive satisfaction.
 The two criminals of humanity will fight each other using hordes of their slaves and masses of their weapons.
-The ground will shake under their steps.
+The ground will shake under their steps."

 At the beginning of 1940, Stanisław Hadyna met her for the last time, asking what would happen to the world.
-As he wrote in his book, Pilchowa began weeping and shaking, then she said in a quiet voice: This all is horrible.
+As he wrote in his book, Pilchowa began weeping and shaking, then she said in a quiet voice: "This all is horrible.
 They are burning people in furnaces.
 Thousands of people, whole trainloads.
 They are chased across the forests and snow, behind barbed wires of camps.
 They are shooting.
-Pits filled with dead bodies.
+Pits filled with dead bodies."

-Pilchowa died on 4 January 1945, in the Ravensbrück concentration camp.
-She had been arrested by the SS and shot.
+Pilchowa died on 4 January 1945 in the Ravensbrück concentration camp.
+She was arrested by the SS and was shot.